JuliaSmoothOptimizers/AMD.jl/README.md

   max nonzeros in any column of factor: 8.0
 ```

-AMD computes a fill-reducing permutation based on the sparsity pattern of A +
-Aᵀ.
-The input pattern can be anything: diagonal entries will be ignored and the
-rest will be used to implicitly work on the pattern of A + Aᵀ.
-Thus if A is
-symmetric, it is sufficient to supply the strict lower or upper triangle only.
+**amd** algorithm computes a fill-reducing permutation based on the sparsity pattern of A + Aᵀ.
+The input pattern can be anything: diagonal entries will be ignored and the rest will be used to implicitly work on the pattern of A + Aᵀ.
+Thus if A is symmetric, it is sufficient to supply the strict lower or upper triangle only.

 ### References